Clarence Verdin

-Early years
+Early life

 Verdin attended South Terrebonne High School.
 He accepted a football scholarship from the University of Southwestern Louisiana.

 Professional career

-Verdin was selected by the Houston Gamblers in the 17th round (356th overall) of the 1984 USFL Draft.
-He was also selected by the Washington Redskins in the third round (83rd overall) of the 1984 NFL Supplemental Draft of USFL and CFL Players.
+Verdin was selected by the Houston Gamblers in the 17th round (356th overall) of the 1984 USFL draft.
+He was also selected by the Washington Redskins in the third round (83rd overall) of the 1984 NFL supplemental draft of USFL and CFL players.

 In 1986, he signed with the Washington Redskins after the USFL folded.
 During his time with the Indianapolis Colts, he was famous for his end-zone celebration known as "The Verdance".
 He was selected for two Pro Bowls as a punt returner.

 In 1996, he signed as a free agent with the BC Lions of the Canadian Football League, but was released after five games.